CarlsonP4/shim/README.md

 ```
 sudo make SCIDB=/opt/scidb/19.3 service
 ```
 If you install shim as a service and want to change its default options, for example the default HTTP port or port to talk to SciDB on, you'll need to edit the shim configuration file.
-See the discussion of command line parameters below.
+See the discussion of Configuring shim above.

 ### Optionally build deb or rpm packages
 You can build the service version of shim into packages for Ubuntu or RHEL/CentOS with